Am I the only one who didn’t realize you can ride to the top of the Gateway Arch in St. Louis?

-Riding to the top of the St. Louis Arch
+Riding the elevator to the top of the St. Louis Arch

 After arriving and paying for the ticket, we were given a number and told to stand next to the corresponding door.
 We were shown a brief movie on the history of westward expansion and the Mississippi River, before the eight skinny doors opened, revealing bright-white orbs behind each.

-Each orb sits up to five people.
+Each orb elevator sits up to five people.
 You enter the orb through a small rectangular opening.
 This ride is not for large folks.

 After the door closes, you begin the slow four-minute ride to the top.
-The ride is rickety, much like a ferris wheel, as the orb shakes back and forth.
+The elevator ride is rickety, much like a ferris wheel, as the orb shakes back and forth.
 Some of my co-riders commented that the ride felt scary and unsafe, but I enjoyed it.
 The danger made it exciting!

 View from the top of the Gateway Arch